sustrik/ribosome/README.md

 Here the control language has its native syntax colouring, while generated code is shaded as not to distract from inspecting the control language.

-Press F4 key to switch to thr "Output view":
+Press F4 key to switch to the "Output view":

 ![](images/vim3.png)